More about Medicaid

 ASDA’s H-12 policy

-• Republicans in Congress have proposed a reconciliation bill that would drastically cut funding to several federal agencies that provide crucial support for oral health programs, including Medicaid.
-ASDA is monitoring the status of the bill.
+• July 2025: Provisions in the One Big Beautiful Bill cut funding to some federal agencies that provide crucial support for oral health programs, including Medicaid.

-• On March 27, President Trump signed an executive order announcing plans to restructure the Department of Health and Human Services, claiming it would save taxpayers $1.8 billion per year.
+• March 2025: President Trump signed an executive order announcing plans to restructure the Department of Health and Human Services, claiming it would save taxpayers $1.8 billion per year.
 The restructuring resulted in the termination of the CDC’s Division of Oral Health and regional office closures.
-Read more in the April Advocacy Brief.

 What has ASDA Done?

-• On May 6, 2025, ASDA signed onto a coalition letter urging Congress to reject budget proposals that cut significant funding to the Department of Health and Human Services.
-The proposal targeted the National Institutes of Health, the CDC Division of Oral Health, and Health Resources and Services Administration and the Indian Health Service Dental Program.
-Read more in the May Advocacy Brief.
+• May 2025: ASDA signed onto a coalition letter urging Congress to reject budget proposals that cut funding to the Department of Health and Human Services.
+The proposal targeted the National Institutes of Health, the CDC Division of Oral Health and more.